 Ta Phrom Temple, Siem Reap © Justin Vidamo

-On the northern shores of the Tonle Sap Lake, is the region of Siem Reap; the main access city for the magnificent temples of Angkor, and a popular launching pad for further travel into Cambodia and Thailand.
-The city offers many attractions for visitors, including Apsara dance performances, museums, craft shops, and markets.
+Siem Reap lies on the northern shores of the Tonle Sap Lake.
+It's the main access city for Angkor's magnificent temples, and a popular launching pad for further travel into Cambodia and Thailand.
+Attractions include, markets, craft shops, museums, and Apsara dance performances.

-Siem Reap's most famous feature is the magnificent Temple of Angkor Wat, situated just three miles (5km) from the city centre.
-Dating from the 12th century, the largest religious monument in the world has been luring visitors for decades.
-It is acknowledged as one of the wonders of the world, and has been declared a UNESCO World Heritage Site.
-Within the city, the Angkor National Museum provides useful historical and cultural background for the Angkor Temples and the ancient Khmer civilization.
-Another worthwhile museum is the Aki Ra Landmine Museum which gives touristsan understanding of the ongoing war Cambodia is fighting against these weapons.
+The Temple of Angkor Wat is Siem Reap's most famous feature.
+Situated just outside the city centre, the UNESCO World Heritage Site dates from the 12th century, and is one of the largest religious monuments in the world.
+Within the city, the Angkor National Museum provides useful cultural and historical background for the Angkor Temples and the ancient Khmer civilisation.
+The Aki Ra Landmine Museum is also worthwhile.
+It gives tourists an understanding of the ongoing war Cambodia is fighting against these weapons.

-Siem Reap is becoming increasingly popular as a holiday destination with numerous hotels and guesthouses, both luxury and budget, as well as many bars and restaurants to enjoy.
-Many of these venues are located near the Old Market and the nearby popular Pub Street.
-With so much in the way of amenities and attractions for tourists, the city of Siem Reap is a great base from which to venture into this fascinating country.
+Siem Reap has budget and luxury guesthouses, as well as many bars and restaurants.
+With so much in the way of amenities and attractions, the city is a great base from which to venture into this fascinating country.

-In the surrounding countryside there are silk farms, rice-paddies, and fishing villages to explore, as well as the bird sanctuary near Tonle Sap Lake, which is one of the largest freshwater lakes in Asia.
-The area is home to charming villages on stilts, or floating villages, built to accommodate monsoon flooding.
+Visitors will find silk farms, rice-paddies, and fishing villages in the surrounding countryside, as well as a bird sanctuary near Tonle Sap Lake - one of Asia's largest freshwater lakes.
+The area is home to charming villages on stilts, built to accommodate monsoon flooding.